MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

         Contrast problems reported in the Issues tool
     :::image-end:::

-1. If the **Issues** pane has a warning that elements have insufficient color contrast, expand the warning, and then expand the **Affected resources** section of the warning.
+1. If the **Issues** tab has a warning that elements have insufficient color contrast, expand the warning, and then expand the **Affected resources** section of the warning.
 A list of elements appears, showing which elements don't have enough contrast.

 1. Select the `li.high` element.
 In the rendered webpage, the **Dogs** link in the **Donate** section is highlighted, displaying a small information overlay.
 This is the same overlay that appears when you hover over an element in the DOM tree in the **Elements** tool.